-Paper is always one of the hardest areas to clear because each piece of paper requires a decision and yet the visual results of sorting papers are very unsatisfying.
-You could spend hours tackling a stack of papers and yet the office looks just about the same afterwards which can be demoralizing to say the least.
+Paper is always one of the hardest areas to clear.
+This is because each piece of paper requires a decision.
+And the visual results of sorting papers are very unsatisfying.
+You could spend hours tackling a stack of papers.
+Yet the office looks just about the same afterwards.
+This can be demoralizing to say the least.
 Instead of tackling the papers in the office, I thought I’d start with things that would have a bigger visual impact.

-In my world ‘deep clutter’ would be the boxes of 7 years of tax and financial files I’ve been storing in my grandmother’s attic across the Atlantic.
-Or the boxes of my late father-in-laws family photographs stashed away in the attic that we aren’t emotionally ready to handle.
-Or any valuable family heirlooms, jewellery or antiques that you’ve been entrusted to keep whether you actually wanted them or not.
-This stuff can be really tough to part with as you might feel like you are discarding your beloved family members.
+In my world ‘deep clutter’ is the boxes of seven years of tax and financial files I’ve been storing in my grandmother’s attic across the Atlantic.
+Or the boxes of my late father-in-law’s family photographs stashed in the attic.
+We aren’t emotionally ready to handle those.
+Or any valuable family heirlooms, jewelry or antiques that you’ve been entrusted to keep whether you actually wanted them or not.
+This stuff can be really tough to part with.
+You might feel like you are discarding your beloved family memories.
 Ancestral clutter is deep clutter.

 I think it was the first time in the branch’s history anyone had ever bothered to question why we were keeping all these documents.
 Shortly after this, I was promoted to Manager of a new branch downtown.
 You never know what new opportunities will come your way once you’ve cleared the space.
 If you want something new in your life, get rid of something old that no longer applies.
 Empty space creates a vacuum and will draw all manner of new things to you effortlessly.